timarsha/bloc_architecture/README.md

 # Flutter Bloc architecture

 Example Bloc architecture.
-The app receive coins from API with pagination
+The app gets coins from API with pagination